mateuszchudyk/jMath/README.md

 ## Overview

-**jMath** is a mathematical library to evaluate complicated expressions.
+**jMath** is a mathematical library to evaluate complicated expression written as a `string`.
 Main features:
   - Expressions are stored as `Abstract Syntax Tree` so the expression can be evaluated many times without re-parsing.
   - Expressions can contains variables.
   - Support for custom function and operators.